roomacarthur/the-tipsy-quiz/README.md

   - A counter to show what question you are on.
   - Your current score.
   - The Question itself.
-  - 4 answers of which only 1 is correct.
+  - 4 answers buttons of which only 1 is correct.

 - Game Over